claudiomarpda/FileAnalytics/README.md

 # Build and Run
+Two arguments are required at start up:
+* directoryPath: the directory to be monitored
+* pollTimeoutInMilliSeconds: waits until specified time for file creation events

 Maven is the dependency manager.
 Please see pom.xml file for details.
 * Junit and Mockito is used for unit test
 * Apache commons-io lib is used for getting file's extension